pingcap/docs/sql/mysql-compatibility.md

 ### DDL

-TiDB implements the asynchronous schema changes algorithm in F1.
-This means that DDL does not block reads or writes to tables while in operation.
+In TiDB DDL does not block reads or writes to tables while in operation.
 However, some restrictions currently apply to DDL changes:

 + Add Index: Does not support creating multiple indexes at the same time.
 + Add Column: